Table of Contents

 While you will sleep & eat in various monasteries, nunneries & auberges, what you carry 6-8 hrs/day must anticipate weather changes, steep hills, blisters, your necessities, clothing changes, etc.

-Yes, there are easier & faster means, but, IMO, less authentic: bikes, some public transportation, main luggage sent ahead each night and the “last 100km qualifies for Certificate” (height of deceit, IMO).
+Yes, there are easier & faster means of "... doing the Camino", but, IMO, less authentic: bikes, some public transportation, main luggage sent ahead each night and the “last 100km qualifies for Certificate” (height of deceit, IMO).

 So, I will discuss ‘other’ manufacturers' daypack features only as they help me illustrate my Osprey daypack’s features and modifications.
 I leave it to you to research the multitude of available daypacks for that one that matches your usage needs.